Aayush-varvatkar/Java_Practice/README.md

    differentiate between instance variables and method/constructor parameters if they have the same name.
 2. Invoke Superclass Methods:
    Used to call a method from the superclass / 'another class' that is overridden in the subclass. / or constructor

+> Method:
+1. Must always be declared inside a class
+2. They require object of the class to be invoked    (Except when declare with static keyword)